South Cave: History

+The Primitive Methodist chapel was built in 1877 at a cost of about £600 and was used for worship until 2005, when the congegration joined with the Anglican All Saints Church.
+By 2013 the building had been converted into a dwelling.
+The Congregational Chapel on West End was originally Presbyterian; the foundation stone notes a date 1662 and a date of rebuilding in 1873.

 South Cave was served by South Cave railway station on the Hull and Barnsley Railway between 1885 and 1955.

 Community

 The Yorkshire Wolds Way National Trail, a long distance footpath passes to the east end of the village.

 The parish church of All Saints' was designated a Grade II* listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.
-The Methodist Church joining with All Saints Church in September 2007.
+The Methodist Church joined with All Saints Church in September 2007.

 Cave Castle, built in 1804, is a house in Gothic Revival style on Church Hill and is Grade II listed.
 Today it operates as a hotel with gym facilities and its grounds form a local golf club.

 In 2003 the Haltemprice and Howden area was placed as the 10th most affluent in the country in a Barclays Private Clients survey.

 Sport

-Since 2010, both the Sporting Club and the South Cave & Brantingham Cricket Club have been based at the Norman Elliott Pavilion at The Bull Field, which was finally completed after much public fundraising in 2012.
+Since 2010, both the Sporting Club and the South Cave & Brantingham Cricket Club have been based at the Norman Elliott Pavilion at The Bully Field, which was finally completed after much public fundraising in 2012.
 The Pavilion was built at a cost of £730,000 and was named after Norman Elliott MBE of South Cave.